 The unit is organized by « antenna,» meaning there is a RAID team in every big city all over France; Bièvre ( near Paris), known as «echelon central,» is the main.
 There’s Bordeaux, Lille, Lyon, Marseille, Nice, Rennes, Strasbourg, Montpellier, Toulouse, Nancy plus now on french foreign territory in Noumea ( New Caledonia), Pointe-à-Pitre (Guadeloupe, Saint Dénis – La réunion island).

 Training and selection

 The RAID’s training course is designed to be both physically and mentally demanding.
-It includes intense physical conditioning, with undergoing at least six hours of physical training daily.
-Usually, candidates and operators already in the unit undergo same physical training on a daily basis.
-Candidates are provided instruction in various martial arts, tactical operations, combat and instinctive shooting techniques, rappelling, linear assaults (buses, aircraft, and trains), hostage rescue scenarios, heliborne assaults, high-speed driving techniques, surveillance training, combat medicine.
+It includes intense physical conditioning, undergoing at least six hours of physical training daily.
+Usually, candidates and operators already in the unit undergo the same physical training daily.
+Candidates are taught martial arts, tactical operations, combat, instinctive shooting techniques, rappelling, linear assaults (buses, aircraft, and trains), hostage rescue scenarios, heliborne assaults, high-speed driving techniques, surveillance training, combat medicine.

 They divided into two groups, one formed a shield that began evacuating the hostages while another raced to the last known location that intelligence said a terrorist was holed up.
-The running boots and sound of escaping children woke up him and he began to move menacingly towards the approaching RAID operators.
+The running boots and sound of escaping children woke him up, and he began to move menacingly towards the approaching RAID operators.
 Three shots ended his extortion attempt.
 The entire assault had lasted no more than 30 seconds, and none of the hostages were killed.

 Gear and equipment

-And I forget to mention that RAID is abbreviation for Recherche Assistance Intervention Dissuasion which stands for Research, Assistance, Intervention, Deterrence.
+And I forget to mention that RAID is an abbreviation for Recherche Assistance Intervention Dissuasion which stands for Research, Assistance, Intervention, Deterrence.